dfelinto/blender-manual/manual/physics/collision.rst

    For example, silk has a lower coefficient of friction than cotton.

 Single Sided
-   When enabled, cloth collisions are only performed on the normal side of the collider plane.
+   When enabled, the collider is considered to represent the boundary of a solid object rather than a thin surface, and ejects intersecting cloth in the direction of its normal.

 Override Normals
    When enabled, cloth collision impulses act in the direction of the collider normals.